noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 ## Features

-We will use the following column in the dataset as feature:
+We will use the following columns in the dataset as feature:

-Sin_Month, Cos_Month.
-Month in cyclical data format.
+Sin_Month, Cos_Month: Month in cyclical data format.
-Sin_Day, Cos_Day.
-Day of the week in cyclical data format.
+Sin_Day, Cos_Day: Day of the week in cyclical data format.
-Sin_Hour, Cos_Hour.
-Hour of the day in cyclical data format.
+Sin_Hour, Cos_Hour: Hour of the day in cyclical data format.
-Temperature.
-Air temperature at Illinois.
-Forecasted Load (MISO).
-Forecasted Load from MISO.
+Temperature: Air temperature at Argonne National Laboratory in Lemont, Illinois Forecasted Load (MISO): Forecasted Load from MISO.
-Day Ahead Energy Price (IL).
-Day Ahead Energy Price at Illinois.
+Day Ahead Energy Price (IL): Day Ahead Energy Price at Illinois.
-Energy Price (MICHIGAN.HUB).
-Energy Price at Michigan hub.
+Energy Price (MICHIGAN.HUB): Energy Price at Michigan hub.
-Energy Price (INDIANA.HUB).
-Energy Price at Indiana hub.
+Energy Price (INDIANA.HUB): Energy Price at Indiana hub.
-Energy Price (ARKANSAS.HUB).
-Energy Price at Arkansas hub.
+Energy Price (ARKANSAS.HUB): Energy Price at Arkansas hub.

+Note: all energy prices are in Locational marginal pricing (LMP) units.
+Please see https://www.enverus.com/blog/an-intro-to-locational-marginal-pricing/ for more information.

+Note: the milestone description

 Milestone 1: